WuChao-2024/rdk_en_wuc_check_fork/docs/multimedia_development/performance_debug.md

 ## IPU Configuration

+### IPU Line_delay  wr_ddr_fifo_thred
-### IPU Line_delay wr_ddr_fifo_threadIPU has a line_delay setting, with a unit of 1 line.
+IPU has a line_delay setting, with a unit of 1 line.
 The larger the value, the larger the bus delay that the IPU can tolerate, which is helpful for reducing frame drop in offline mode.

 At the same time, a smaller value of wr_ddr_fifo_thred can reduce frame drop.